 Next weekend, at another party, I tried rum and orange juice.
 I liked that a little better, though I still couldn't bring myself to drink enough to get drunk, probably because rum and orange juice is not really a thing.
 These teens could legally drink, but that didn't make them professional mixologists.

-Inès's mom came to pick us up, and the whole way to her house, my mind and body were swimming with intention, the headiness of the situation no doubt enhanced by the rum.
+Inès's mom came to pick us up, and the whole way to her house, my mind and body were swimming with intention.
 What would happen between us tonight, I wasn't sure--I had never studied this area of sexology, I had never chatted online late at night with another woman.
 I didn't know how to begin, or what to do, but I knew I wanted to do something.

 We went upstairs.
 She showed me her bedroom and a bathroom where I could change into my pajamas.